-What has been most surprising about the introduction of IFRS 13 has been the lack of engagement by auditors to champion the credit adjustment component of valuations.
-Often lack of materiality is cited as the reason for not asking companies to provide the credit adjustment when put in context of other risks within the business, but how can the adjustment be deemed non-material if the calculation is never done?
+Lack of materiality was often cited as the reason for not asking companies to provide the credit adjustment when put in context of other risks within the business.
+But it was hard to see how the adjustment could be deemed non-material if the calculation was never done.

-Given the deterioration of credit conditions over the last few months it will be interesting to see if auditors continue to stand-by the “non-material” argument or whether there is a move towards compliance of the IFRS 13 accounting standard.
+By 2016 the deterioration of credit conditions was again raising a flag to see if auditors continued to stand-by the “non-material” argument or whether there is a move towards compliance of the IFRS 13 accounting standard.

-For a demo of Hedgebook’s CVA/DVA functionality, register your interest here.
+For a demo of Hedgebook’s CVA/DVA functionality, simply let us know your interest..